AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *missing stubs ignored*
 The `--ignore-missing-stub` stubtest setting is used in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `pyvmomi`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 47
+  - Annotated parameters: 50
-  - Unannotated parameters: 3
+  - Unannotated parameters: 0
   - Explicit `Any` parameters: 2
-  - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
+  - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 3
 - Returns:
-  - Annotated returns: 33
+  - Annotated returns: 35
-  - Unannotated returns: 2
+  - Unannotated returns: 0
   - Explicit `Any` returns: 0
   - Explicitly `Incomplete` (or partially `Incomplete`) returns: 16
 - Variables: